 If you can, plan your visit to Kingaroy to line up with one of the festivals they have in town.
 There are fabulous race days as well as festivals celebrating pumpkin and even bacon!

 There is a range of gorgeous B&B style accommodation like the Hillview Cottages as well as Holiday Parks.
 Click here for a full guide on where to stay.

 Lastly, why even leave Brisbane for a weekend away when you can enjoy a fabulous weekend in Brisbane.
 This might sound a little weird if you live in Brisbane, but when was the last time you had a staycation in your own city – it’s actually quite fun.

 One of the great things about a weekend in Brisbane is that many of the top attractions are free!
-You can visit museums, art galleries, cruise the river, swim, take guided tours as well as get around the city completely free of charge.
+You can visit museums, art galleries, cruise the river, swim, take guided tours, and get around the city completely free of charge.

-In the centre of the CBD don’t miss the Brisbane Museum which even includes a free guided tour up the tower of City Hall.
-If you’re a shopper, you can spend hours in the Queen Street Mall or for families take the kids to Roma Street Parklands and the Botanical Gardens.
-Then at night time don’t miss the chance to see the Story Bridge lit up while having dinner at the Howard Smith Wharves.
+In the centre of the CBD, don’t miss the Brisbane Museum, which even includes a free guided tour up the tower of City Hall.
+If you’re a shopper, you can spend hours in the Queen Street Mall or for families, take the kids to Roma Street Parklands and the Botanical Gardens.
+Then, at night, don’t miss the chance to see the Story Bridge lit up while having dinner at the Howard Smith Wharves.
 Click here for more to do in Brisbane CBD.